KyleParkJong/Antenna-Design-and-RF-Controlled-Photo-Booth/Antenna Design/README.md

 # Patch Antenna Design
-> Designd Patch Antenna and simulated it's S11 parameter with AWS design software tool
+> Designd Patch Antenna and simulated it's S11 parameter with AWR design software tool

 ## Before
 - Used the calculator provided by the site below to find the width and length of the patch antenna.